Physics Lab

 30-45 minutes

-Energy in Simple Harmonic Motion
+Energy Conservation in Harmonic Motion

 Study energy conservation in oscillating spring-mass systems.